Millions of businesses around the world go through this inevitable step everyday: managing incoming documents workflows.

 It may not be a big of a deal for you but for clients it is.
 They find it cumbersome, complicated, and some worry about how their personal data is collected, stored or exchanged.

-In other words, your document collection process matters to them – a lot.
+In other words, your actual process matters to them – a lot.

 It goes the same for your team.
 They should be empowered and equipped with the right resources to work with, so they can feel like they are a part of a productive environment.